 A Stone Mountain Christmas

-Info: More than two million twinkling lights.
+More than two million twinkling lights.
 While you’re there, watch live entertainment shows, Ice Age: A Mammoth Christmas in 4-D, watch a festive Christmas Parade, a special fireworks show and more.
 Here is a post on Stone Mountain Christmas (includes photos, video and tips for a great experience).
 Stone Mountain Christmas features, Rudolph the Red-Nosed Reindeer® and Bumble™ the Abominable Snow Monster.
 Kids of all ages can meet these two heartwarming characters or catch them in the nightly Christmas parade!
-You can enjoy Snow Mountain as well starting on Nov.
-21.
+DISCOUNT TICKETS HERE.

 Six Flags Over Georgia Holiday in the Park